LIHEAP Low Income Energy Bill Assistance Programs.

 How to apply for low income assistance programs?

 There are some conditions that need to be met in order to be able to receive financial aid.
 You usually need to apply for LIHEAP from a local community action agency or your state government.
 The application deadlines are usually in the fall, but they can change based on where the family lives.
-The administration of the programs themselves are run at the state level.
+The administration of the programs themselves are run at the state level, but the funds come from the United States DOE.
 Select your state below.
 Or the general intake phone number to dial for more information on how to apply for a grant from the Low Income Home Energy Assistance Program is 1-866-674-6327.

 Help from your utility company

 Your local utility company can oftentimes direct you to an agency to apply to for LIHEAP.
-In addition, most energy providers will also offer the low income, elderly, unemployed, working poor, and disabled with their own companywide resources that offer direct financial aid.
+In addition, most energy providers will also offer other programs that are combined with LIHEAP grants.
+The low income, elderly, unemployed, working poor, and disabled can often apply for their own companywide resources that offer direct financial aid.
 Click here for more information.

 Need Additional Assistance?